Roadside behemoths stand tall at the American Giants Museum Memorial Day weekend

 From his office window, Bill Thomas saw Baker taking pictures of the statue and went to introduce himself.
 They soon became friends, sharing an enthusiasm for all things giants.

 "I learned that he was on a personal mission to find and save all of these giants, or as many as he could.
-And he just sort of offhandedly, in the course of our conversation, said, 'Yeah, I have the molds from International Fiberglass.
-I have giants.
+And he just sort of offhandedly, in the course of our conversation, said, 'Yeah, I have the giants.
 I have body parts.
 I have paperwork and photography from the company.
 But what I don't have is a museum.'"

 Thomas, with the Atlanta Betterment Fund, a preservation organization, worked to secure funding and a location for a museum.